lextiz/SolidHA/README.md

 **This project** aims to add _operational intelligence_ to HA:

 - Observe logs, events, and status signals.
-- Triage incidents with an LLM that has structured context.
+- Triage problems with an LLM that has structured context.
 - Output a clear RCA + stepwise plan.
 - Safely apply allow‑listed remediations (opt‑in), with backup, verify, and rollback.